 As many of us spend time in our homes during winter, we also understand that keeping warm means using more energy.
 Unfortunately, that can cost money – especially if you live in an older home.
-However, the information in this guide will give you plenty of tips on saving energy, which will also help you save money.
+One of the easiest ways to save money on your electricity bill is to make sure you get a good energy deal in the first place.
+For example, if you live in the state of Connecticut, you should be with an electricity provider with the best electric rates in CT.
+That way, you will be paying the lowest possible price, which should help lower your monthly bill.
+The guide below will further give you plenty of tips on saving energy, which will also help you save even more money.

 People have an especially difficult time in the winter if they live in an older home.
 These houses are not as energy efficient as recently-built homes.
 Therefore, the cost to heat them is higher.
 Fortunately, there are modern ways to heat your classic home that will also reduce the cost.